-We briefly mentioned this in the last step, but it’s important enough to warrant its own entry.
-Heaping scoops are hard to heap the same way every time, so it’s much better to use level scoops since you’ll be more consistent.
-We recommend you first take a heaping scoop and then use the flat edge of a knife to scrape off the excess grounds.
+We briefly mentioned this in the last step, but it’s important enough to warrant its entry.
+Heaping scoops are hard to heap the same way every time, so it is much better to use level scoops since you’ll be more consistent.
+We recommend you first take a heaping scoop and then use the flat edge of a knife to scrape off the excess ground.
 Leveling your scoops this way will give you relatively consistent doses.

 3. Pack the Scoop